Honda Fit Insurance Rates

 If you want to start shopping for cheap Honda Fit insurance rates right away, enter your ZIP code in our free tool above.

-Includes $500 deductible amounts, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and for all Fit models.
+Full coverage includes $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all 50 states and for all Fit models.

 Use the form below to get customized rates for your location.